samanvitha-125/M3_WiperControl_System/5_Report/Readme.md

 | LL02 | PROPER SUPPLY TO PINS AND BOARD | POWER SUPPLY | IMPLEMENTED |
 | LL03 | ON AND OFF SWITCH MECHANISM FOR ACTIVATION AND DEACTIVATION OF WIPER BLADES  | SWITCH | IMPLEMENTED |

+## Scenario:
+* Ignition Key Position at ACC: The Red LED is ON, if the user button is pressed and held for 2 secs
+* Wiper ON: On press of the user input, Blue, Green and Orange LEDs come ON one at a time with the set frequency, The frequency changes on every alternate key press, 3 frequency levels with 1, 4 and 8 Hz
+* Wiper OFF: The LED glow pattern stops on the 4th press; the wiper action starts next press onwards as mentioned in step 2
+* Ignition Key Position at Lock: The Red LED is OFF, if the user button is pressed and held for 2 secs

 # OUTPUT VIDEO

 https://user-images.githubusercontent.com/62429376/167387308-8435a9da-6f4e-4c11-9b20-61ad71fd8822.mp4